Do you know there are 3 different types of apprenticeship in Scotland?

 We've also produced a guide with the National Parent Forum of Scotland to help you have conversations with your child about apprenticeships.

-1. What are the differences between the three types of apprenticeship?
+1. What are the differences between the 3 types of apprenticeship?

-Foundation Apprenticeships take two years to complete and are available in S3-S6.
-Foundation Apprenticeships are available at SCQF Levels 4, 5 and 6 which is equal to National 4, National 5 and Higher.
+Foundation Apprenticeships usually take 2 years to complete and are available in S3 to S6.
+Some Foundation Apprenticeships can take one year to complete in 6th year of school.
+They're available at SCQF Levels 4, 5 and 6 which is equal to National 4, National 5 and Higher.

 Your child will get industry knowledge and experience plus an industry recognised qualification.